Ryland-Ross/Applied-Math-Kalman-Filter-Thesis/README.md

 The repository includes:

-- Multiple **1D Kalman Filter implementations**, from simple single-sensor filters to advanced multi-sensor configurations.
+- Multiple **1D, 2D, and 3D Kalman Filter implementations**, from simple single-sensor filters to advanced multi-sensor configurations.
 - Scripts for testing **RMSE performance** across multiple runs.
 - Experiments with varying sensor noise, multiple measurement sources, and velocity estimation.
 - Well-commented MATLAB code that demonstrates both theoretical and practical aspects of the filters.
+- A 2D ExtendedKalman Filter Implementation and comparison

 All scripts are standalone and can be run independently to reproduce the results of my thesis experiments.